 - For substitutes, feta cheese can be used instead of lor.
 You can also use phyllo pastry as well as yufka for your cheese rolls.

-And our own list of Turkish recipes is growing too…
+Read Next: Our list of Turkish recipes is growing by the day…